jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 Prospective students should be interested in at least one of the following research areas (click on the links to learn more):

+1. [**Social interactions and well-being**](https://jessiesun.me/research/socialinteractions/): What kinds of social interactions matter for well-being?
+Are social interactions better when you initiate them or when someone else does?
+Can people improve their social lives by moving to neighborhoods or cities with more opportunities for social interaction?
+Which pairings of personality traits predict better social experiences?
-1. [**Moral improvement**](https://jessiesun.me/research/moralimprovement/): What's stopping people from being more moral?
+2. [**Moral improvement**](https://jessiesun.me/research/moralimprovement/): What's stopping people from being more moral?
 What inspires people to become more moral?
 What kinds of interventions would make people more moral?
-2. [**Morality and well-being**](https://jessiesun.me/research/moralitywellbeing/): Are moral people happier, or is there a tradeoff between well-being and morality?
+3. [**Morality and well-being**](https://jessiesun.me/research/moralitywellbeing/): Are moral people happier, or is there a tradeoff between well-being and morality?
 Do people overestimate the costs and underestimate the benefits of being more moral?
-3. [**Social interactions and well-being**](https://jessiesun.me/research/socialinteractions/): What kinds of social interactions matter for well-being?
-Do some kinds of social interactions matter more for some people?
-Which pairings of personality traits predict better social experiences?

-You can also listen to this episode of the [*Personality Psychology Podcast*](https://personalitypsychologypodcast.podbean.com/e/8-morality-and-moral-development-with-jessie-sun/) to hear more about the first two lines of research.
+You can also listen to this episode of the [*Personality Psychology Podcast*](https://personalitypsychologypodcast.podbean.com/e/8-morality-and-moral-development-with-jessie-sun/) to hear more about the morality lines of research.

 Graduate students in the WAM Lab can expect to: